Tapjoy/chore/README.md

 sequentially instead of interrupt-driven.
 See Chore::Signal for more details on the differences between Ruby's `Signal.trap` and Chore's `Chore::Signal.trap`.

+Chore will respond to the following Signals:

+* INT , TERM, QUIT - Chore will begin shutting down, taking steps to safely terminate workers and not interrupt jobs in progress unless it believes they may be hung
+* USR1 - Re-opens logfiles, useful for handling log rotations

 ## Timeouts

 When using the forked worker strategy for processing jobs, inevitably there are